 Visit the Clock Tower

 Rising out of the ancient streets is Sighisoara’s iconic Clock Tower.
-Built in the 14th century, the structure soars to heights of 210 feet (64m).
-In typical Sighisoara fashion, it was both a clock tower, a town hall and the main defensive bastion for several centuries after the last stone was put in place.
+Built in the 14th century, the structure soars to heights of 210 feet, or 64 meters.
+In typical Sighisoara fashion, it has served as a clock tower, a town hall, and the main defensive bastion over its history.

-Travelers can enter the Clock Tower, but be sure to put your cameras away until you view the top of the tower.
-With a big fine avoided, take in the vast views of the city and surrounding mountains.
+You can enter the Clock Tower, but be sure to put your camera away until you reach the top of the tower.
+With a big fine avoided, you can take in the vast views of the city and surrounding mountains.
 Afterwards, check out the tower’s History Museum to learn more about the structure’s fascinating history.

 Relax in the Citadel Square

-One aspect of Sighisoara you’ll never get tired of is the Citadel Square.
-This prismatic space is lined by pastel-hued homes, stalls slinging trinkets and marvelous views of ancient buildings.
+One part of Sighisoara you’ll never tire of is Citadel Square.
+This prismatic space is lined by pastel-hued homes, stalls selling trinkets, and marvelous views of ancient buildings.
 It’s a lively place to enjoy a morning coffee or an evening meal.
 Personally, it’s where I’d head for an afternoon beer after a hot and sweaty day of exploring.

-Also known as Piata Cetatii, the square baths in sunlight on cloudless days.
-The red, blue, yellow and off-green facades create a square that’s filled with cobblestones where executions, witch trials and trade took place.
-There’s no semblance of similarities between the buildings.
-It’s a rather unorganized display of historic homes, yet because of that, it all works together perfectly.
+Also known as Piata Cetatii, the Citadel Square baths in sunlight on cloudless days.
+The red, blue, yellow and off-green facades create a square that’s filled with cobblestones, where executions, witch trials and trade once took place.
+There’s no semblance of similarities between the buildings, so it makes for a rather unorganized display of historic homes, and yet because of that, it all seems to work together perfectly.

 Step inside Casa Vlad Dracul

 In 1431, the infamous Vlad the Impaler, aka Dracula, was born right here in Sighisoara.
-The story, fact or fiction, revolving around the famous historical figure, is a major drawcard for travelers exploring what was once Transylvania and now the center of Romania.
-It’s easy to see why one of the best sights in Sighisoara is the Casa Vlad Dracul.
+The story — fact or fiction — revolving around this famous historical figure, is a major drawcard for travelers exploring Central Romania.
+It’s easy to see why one of the best sights in Sighisoara is Casa Vlad Dracul.

-Visitors to the famous home will be able to walk into the very room Vlad the Impaler took his first breath.
-The home itself was owned by his father, Dracul, whose name translated to the Dragon with Dracula meaning Son of the Dragon.
+Visitors to the famous home will be able to walk into the very room where Vlad the Impaler took his first breath.
+The home itself was owned by his father, Dracul, whose name translated to the Dragon with Dracula; the Son of the Dragon.